CQCL/Qermit/manual/manual_mitres.rst

 Naively comparing counts, we can see that by using the ``MitRes`` object returned by ``gen_UnCorrelated_SPAM_MitRes`` a greater proportion of the returned shots are the deterministic outputs we expected.
 We can not make any grand peformance claims based off this example alone, but we can see how
 SPAM error-mitigation can improve results.
-However as emphasised earlier, ``MitRes`` objects can work with any ``pytket`` ``Backend`` object, meaning we can easily run this experiment again using the real IBMQ Casablanca device simply by switching the ``Backend`` object passed to the generator function.
+However as emphasised earlier, ``MitRes`` objects can work with any ``pytket`` ``Backend`` object, meaning we can easily run this experiment again using the real IBMQ Lagos device simply by switching the ``Backend`` object passed to the generator function.

 Also note that there is some statistical noise and the returned set of counts for SPAM error-mitigation has slightly more counts than specified.
 This is an artifact of the correction procedure, but importantly we can see that the returned distribution is closer to the ideal.